GfSE/SpecIF/documentation/03_SpecIF_Diagram_Exchange.md

 * One SVG group represents the entire diagram as outermost element.
 * Inside, a list of child groups define the graphical elements visualizing resources and statements.
-So for each resource and statement visible on the graph, a SVG group is defined.
+Therefore a SVG group is defined for each resource and statement visible on the graph.

 ![Principle of the SpecIF SVG grouping](./images/DiagramGrouping.png)

-The image above shows the principle.
+The image above shows this principle.
 The big box around is the group of the entire diagram.
-Inside we have three children in form of SVG-groups for the three contained elements: Two boxes, named with 1 and 2, and one connector, named with 3.
+Inside we have three children in form of SVG groups for the three contained elements: Two boxes, named 1 and 2, and one connector, named 3.

-In the SVG we will use always the following group structure for SpecIF diagram interchange example.
+In the SVG we will always use the following group structure for SpecIF diagram interchange example.
-Inside each group graphical SVG standard elements can be included to define the diagram as visible SVG graphics.
+Inside each group graphical SVG standard elements can be included to define the diagram as a visible graphic.
 Beside the graphical definitions each group should contain a set of semantic diagram exchange information, included inside the SVG *metadata* tags.

 ```xml